 Dancing is a way for us to express/communicate our inner and maybe even deeper feelings with another person without the need for words.
 Dance conversations are based on actions through visual movements, contact & feel.
 We can express different emotions by varying the movements, through touch & pressure, shapes and speed we move our body parts including facial expression, be it joy, happiness, sadness, anger, peace, love, etc.

 The reason why I still dance is being able to express my joy and the natural high I get when connecting with another person, especially with strangers since I am the curious type of guy.
 I can't dance when I am sad, and wouldn't be in the mood to do so, hence why I only dance when I am in a happy mood.
 This does not mean I will not express the feeling of sadness when dancing to a sad song!

 I believe connecting your feelings with yourself, your partner and the music is the most important reason for dancing Zouk.
 Without feelings and connection, you aren't dancing Zouk; you are just throwing a bunch of moves on the dance floor.
 Zouk is all about feelings and connection, hence why it's known as the "Dance of love" for its sensuality.

 It helps to understand how feelings flow based on the connection and bandwidth.
 The bigger the connection bandwidth, the more feelings both dancers can share with each other.
-Connection is part of the basics Zouk fundamentals (22) and learning how to create connection with your partner.
-Once you have connection, then you are able to share the different emotions and feelings at that moment created or emphasised by the music with your dance partner.
+The connection is part of the basics Zouk fundamentals (22) and learning how to create the connection with your partner.
+Once you have the connection, then you are able to share the different emotions and feelings at that moment created or emphasised by the music with your dance partner.

 Sorry if it sounds a little repetitive, but I really want you to understand that this is what Zouk really is about.
 It is also important that you understand that feelings and connection can be created with anyone, whether they know how to dance or not.